 Because organic foods and beverages made with organic ingredients typically cost more than their conventional counterparts, we understand that not everyone can afford to buy organic all of the time.
-So, when is it worth spending on organic, and when does it not really matter?
+So, when is it worth spending on organic and when does it not really matter?

-2 Beverages to Consider Buying Organic: Coffee and Wine
+Two Beverages to Consider Buying Organic

 Finally, if organic is just too costly or otherwise unavailable to you, please do keep in mind that most health experts say that the health benefits of the vitamins and minerals you get from eating fruits and vegetables most likely outweigh the risks from the pesticide exposure.